This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 3. Buy travel insurance

 Get travel insurance.
-It’s not worth the risk.
-Anything can and will happen.
+It’s not worth the risk going without it, because anything can and will happen.

-I heard a story this past week of a lady who was feeding fish out of a boat in Queensland and a shark bit off the top of her finger!
+I heard a story of a lady who was feeding fish out of a boat in Queensland and a shark bit off the top of her finger!
 True story.
 She had to be helicoptered out of there!
 EEK!
 There goes your savings along with your finger.

 Plus, delays can still happen and luggage can still get lost.